dotnet/dotNext/docs/features/core/index.md

 array2.BitwiseEquals(new [] {1, 2, 4});    //false
 ```

-This method is faster than naive implementation using `foreach` iteration and comparison by index.
-Read [Benchmarks](../../benchmarks.md) for more information.

 ## Functional iteration
 Extension method `ForEach` allows to iterate over array elements and, optionally, modify array element.